TanYewWei/ecto/lib/ecto/adapters/riak/migrations.md

     Dynamic reconfiguration of modules can be done using [the `Code.load_file/2` function](http://elixir-lang.org/docs/master/Code.html#load_file/2)

-1. Each entity that is to be persisted with Riak should `use Ecto.RiakModel` instead of `use Ecto.Model`.
+2. Each entity that is to be persisted with Riak should `use Ecto.RiakModel` instead of `use Ecto.Model`.
 This simply makes a change to the `@queryable_defaults` attribute to allow for primary keys to be a random string instead of being an integer.

-1. Each entity must also implement the `Ecto.Adapters.Riak.Migration` behaviour, which has 3 required callbacks:
+3. Each entity must also implement the `Ecto.Adapters.Riak.Migration` behaviour, which has 3 required callbacks:

-    ```
+    ```elixir
 ## returns the appropriate version number of the entity
 version() :: integer